Chocolate Pumpkin Protein Bars (No-Bake, Gluten-Free)

 Gluten-free chocolate pumpkin protein bars with chocolate drizzle on top and oat flour.

-Why You’ll Love This Chocolate Pumpkin Protein Bars Recipe
+Why These Chocolate Pumpkin Protein Bars Work

 All the ingredients you need to make gluten-free chocolate pumpkin protein bars with chocolate drizzle on top and oat flour.